 Montgomery shared more about our FedNow Service development progress in a recently published American Banker article, “Why the Fed is taking an incremental approach to faster payments (Off-site),” and an accompanying podcast, “‘We want to take the time to get it right’ — Fed’s Montgomery on FedNow (Off-site).”

 As FedNow Service development progresses, financial institutions that are interested in instant payments may want to consider reviewing the potential impact of incorporating this service into their financial services offerings.
 This preparation will help ensure you are able to use the FedNow Service when it becomes available.
 To encourage adoption, we plan to provide educational materials for financial institutions and the broader payments ecosystem on this new category of payments.
 We hope to work with the industry to provide education to increase end-user awareness as well.

 To learn more about the FedNow Service, please review the FedNow Service FRBservices.orgSM page, product sheet (PDF) and Frequently Asked Questions (Off-site).
-To ensure that you receive future FedNow Service communications, please complete the FedNow Service Interest Form (Off-site).
+To ensure that you receive future FedNow Service communications, please sign up to receive FedNow emails.